Beef slow simmered in a flavorful beef broth is perfectly paired with homemade egg noodles in this classic beef and noodle recipe.

-Beef and Noodles cooked on the stove top, fit the bill perfectly for those days when all I want to do is eat carbs.
-Simple comforting carbs.
+Beef and Noodles cooked on the stove top or in the slow cooker, fit the bill perfectly for those days when all you want to do is eat carbs.

 Even when I have overcooked, under-cooked, or even flat out screwed up this recipe, I eat it for dinner and then microwave leftovers until I have run out of noodles.

-Corn, tomatoes, and some buttered white bread is all I need to make this meal complete.
+Corn, tomatoes and some buttered white bread are all I need to make this meal complete.

 Noodles are such a basic food that I generally have everything I need to make them.
-Al it is is eggs, flour, and milk.
+3 simple ingredients; eggs, flour, and milk.

 I list tender chuck roast as the roast for my beef and noodles recipe, but any roast cut into cubes or stew meat will work.